unicef/publicgoods-toolkit/adoptability.md

 projects have a healthy, enduring culture and process to consistently maintain support.
 Other projects overly depend on one or several individuals who take support upon themselves.
-In assessing a project's ability to provide open source support, it can be useful to see who and how many people are providing that support over what time period.
+In assessing a project's ability to provide open-source support, it can be useful to see who and how many people are providing that support over what time period.
 The strongest signal of high-level support will be when help is provided in general by a community and there is a culture of